zeropointnine/tts-toy/README.md

 # Todo

-- Support for OuteAI?
-(Is not realtime though, probably needs separate project and different "interaction patterns", maybe just vanilla command line...)
+- Support for OuteAI? (not realtime though, would need different "interaction patterns", maybe a separate project)
 - Web service layer for audio generation?
 - Voice cloning?